jlpacher/Fraude-detection-SMS/README.md

-# Fraude detection in SMS messages
+# Fraude detection in SMS messages using NLP and classifyer.
 Classification code to SMS messages.
 Possible classification are: 'OK' or 'BLOCKED'.
 Blocked == SPAM.